Ralith/planetmap/README.md

 Planetmap includes a simple, unoptimized Vulkan demo that can be launched with `cargo run --release --features=ash --example demo`.
-Use WASDRF and click-and-drag to move; velocity is proportional to altitude..
-For simplicity, it skips important optimizations such as generating and transferring chunks asynchronously in background threads and precomputing coarse octaves of the noise function used.
+Use WASDRF and click-and-drag to move; velocity is proportional to altitude.
+For simplicity, it skips important optimizations such as generating and transferring chunks asynchronously in background threads, memoizing noise function samplings across height/color/normal map computation, and precomputing coarse octaves of the noise function used.